 Horror Fuel: “Who is Uncle Charley?”

 John: “This was one of my experiences.
-I went to an all catholic high school, and one of my friends, I’ll just call him “Bob”, used to kid us that he had a ghost in his house and called him “Uncle Charley”.
+I went to an all Catholic high school, and one of my friends, I’ll just call him “Bob”, used to kid us that he had a ghost in his house and called him “Uncle Charley”.
 We were like, “Okay, whatever.”
 He said, ‘You guys are going to come over Friday night, my parents are going out and we are going to play cards all night.
 And I’ll show you “Uncle Charley.”
 Me and three other guys show up.
-We went into a room that used to be a dinning room between the kitchen and the living room.
+We went into a room that used to be a dining room between the kitchen and the living room.
 There was a single window and two doors, one to the kitchen and one to the living room.
-He closed both doors and the window, and pulled the shade all the way down.
+He closed both doors and the window and pulled the shade all the way down.
 We sat down to play cards.
 Two or three hours into it, we hear [rattling noise] and it’s one of the door knobs.
 That door opens.
 The shade on the window goes up.
 Then the window raises up about a third of the way.
 The other door opens and closes.
 Bob goes, ‘That’s Uncle Charley.’
 Now, we believed him.
 He had another story.
 He was coming back from skiing in Vermont one night in his old station wagon, probably ’71 or ’72, and fell asleep.
 He wakes up and he is off the road and about 10 feet from a sharp drop on the road that would have hurt him really badly.
 The car is in drive and running but it is not moving forward.
 He evaluates the situation, puts his foot on the brake, puts the car in reverse, and gets back on the road.
-He said, ‘All I said was, thanks Uncle Charlie.’
+He said, ‘All I said was, thanks, Uncle Charlie.’

 Horror Fuel: “Wow!”